bas1r/cs50x/README.md

 =====================

 > Read CS50's [Academic Honesty](https://docs.cs50.net/2018/x/syllabus.html#academic-honesty).
 These solutions will help you to get through the course without too much effort, but I hardly recommand to figure out a working solution yourself before taking a look at any of these solutions.
 Invest your time and energy into solving the problem sets.
-DO NOT COPY PASTE any of the solution rather understand behind the hood.
+Please DO NOT COPY PASTE any of the solution rather understand behind the hood.

 ## Table of Contents